 Your pension will be taxed as earned income.
-Currently, the only tax-free benefit provided by the DB Section is the lump sum on retirement.
+Currently, the only tax-free benefit provided by the DB Section is the tax-free cash lump sum on retirement (also known as a pension commencement lump sum).

 Lifetime Allowance (LTA) and Annual Allowance (AA)